 JONATHAN KOZOL received the National Book Award for Death at an Early Age, the Robert F. Kennedy Book Award for Rachel and Her Children, and countless other honors for Savage Inequalities, Amazing Grace, The Shame of the Nation, and Fire in the Ashes.
-He has been working with children in inner-city schools for nearly fifty years.
-His newest book is The Theft of Memory: Losing My Father, One Day at a Time.
+The final and culminating work of his career is now nearing completion.

 Jonathan remains one of the nation’s most eloquent and outspoken advocates for equality and racial justice in our nation’s schools.
 Now, more than ever, in this time of the pandemic and mounting racial tensions, teachers of young children reach out to him repeatedly for support and guidance as they struggle to bring love and joy and healing to our divided nation.